ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 - DShot600 at 600kbaud
 - DShot1200 at 1200kbaud

-We recommend using the lowest baud rate DShot150 protocol, as it is the most reliable protocol (lower baudrates are less susceptible to noise on cables).
-Higher values will be possible once ArduPilot's main loop rate is capable of speeds above 1kHz.
+We recommend using the lowest baud rate, DShot150, as it is the most reliable protocol (lower baudrates are less susceptible to noise on cables).
+Higher values will be beneficial once ArduPilot's main loop rate is capable of speeds above 1kHz.

 The protocol ArduPilot uses is controlled by setting the